Generic Name and Formulations:

 Active liver disease.
-Unexplained persistent elevated serum transaminases.
-Pregnancy (Cat.X).
+Unexplained persistent elevated hepatic transaminase levels.
+Pregnancy.
 Nursing mothers.
 Concomitant strong CYP3A4 inhibitors (eg, itraconazole, ketoconazole, posaconazole, voriconazole, HIV protease inhibitors, boceprevir, telaprevir, clarithromycin, telithromycin, nefazodone), erythromycin.

 Discontinue if myopathy suspected or elevated CPK levels occur; suspend if a predisposition to development of renal failure secondary to rhabdomyolysis develops.
 Monitor liver function before starting therapy and repeat as clinically indicated.
 Interrupt therapy if serious hepatic injury and/or hyperbilirubinemia, or jaundice occurs; do not restart if alternate etiology is not found.
 History of liver disease.
 Alcoholism.
 Females of reproductive potential should use effective contraception during treatment.

 See Contraindications.
 Increased risk of myopathy with strong CYP3A4 inhibitors.
 Avoid gemfibrozil, cyclosporine, grapefruit juice >1 quart daily.
 Caution with other fibrates, niacin (≥1g/day), colchicine, ranolazine (lovastatin dose adjustment may be needed).
 Monitor with oral anticoagulants.
-Caution with drugs that may decrease levels or activity of endogenous steroid production with spironolactone, cimetidine.
+Caution with drugs that may decrease levels or activity of endogenous steroid hormones (eg, spironolactone, cimetidine).